-64. In Canterbury Development Corporation v Charities Commission, (CDC)37 when discussing whether economic development can fall within the "spirit and intendment of the Statue of Elizabeth", Ronald Young J stated:
+53. In Canterbury Development Corporation v Charities Commission,36 when discussing whether economic development can fall within the "spirit and intendment of the Statue of Elizabeth", Ronald Young J stated:

 What must be kept in mind is that the charitable purpose of benefit to the community is a community benefit to assuage need.
 In cases such as Re Tennant [1996] 2 NZLR 633 and Tasmanian Electronic Commerce Centre v Commissioner of Taxation [2005] FCA 439 focus is on providing community benefit where an identified need is established.
-Save for advancement of religion all charitable purpose can be seen as meeting a need.38 [emphasis added]
+Save for advancement of religion all charitable purpose can be seen as meeting a need.37 [emphasis added]

-65. The dictum of Ronald Young J in CDC is demonstrated in cases such as Re Tennant39, Tasmanian Electronic Commerce Centre Pty Ltd v Commissioner of Taxation40 where economic development has been recognised as charitable in circumstances where essential services are required or where the community is under a particular disadvantage.
+- 54. The dictum of Ronald Young J is demonstrated in cases such as Re Tennant38, Tasmanian Electronic Commerce Centre Pty Ltd v Commissioner of Taxation39 where economic development has been recognised as charitable in circumstances where essential services are required or where the community is under a particular disadvantage. - 55.
+Re Tennant related to the gift of a creamery to a rural community.
+In that case, Hammond J stated: